-Look out for special details such as the large buttons, contrasting fabrics, external stitching, deep buttoning, retro curves and versatile solutions as seen on the Sancal Party range.
+Look out for special details such as the large buttons, contrasting fabrics, external stitching, deep buttoning, retro curves and versatile solutions.
 If your room is small, narrower sofa arms or no arms at all give the illusion of a more compact piece.
 High backed sofas tend to look best in rooms with higher ceilings.
 Sofas with lower backs can give the illusion of more space in more confined rooms and can also be used effectively in open-plan rooms to further enhance the spaciousness.
 Modular sofas work brilliantly in open plan spaces and large airy rooms and can also help in smaller spaces too because of their flexibility.

 Your sofa not only needs to look good, it has to be comfortable too.
 If you need extra support for your back, you may want to consider more formal shapes with high back cushions.
 Or sofas that offer true versatility and have reclining head rests.
 If you like to lie on your sofa, check that it is the right length for you and it has low arms and lots of cushions.

 Clockwise from top left: Fredericia Spine Lounge Sofa, Normann Copenhagen Onkel Three Seater Sofa, Vitra Polder Compact Sofa Night Blue, Cassina LC3 Three Seater Sofa and Ercol Originals Studio Couch with Back Cushions